Birthing Options in Atlanta, GA

 Other hospitals will stay in one room for the duration of the birth.
 This is typically known as family-centered care, as it is focused on keeping the family together at all times.
 Your designated birthing partner is often able to remain in the room throughout this process as well.

 Birthing centers often provide a more comfortable, homey environment.
-These centers are run by nurse midwives or certified midwives, though no obstetrician or anesthesiologist.
+These centers are run by nurse midwives or certified midwives, without an obstetrician or anesthesiologist.
 Due to the lack of obstetrician or anesthesiologist on staff, cesarean section births are not a viable option unless the patient is moved to a hospital.
 For this reason, stand-alone birthing centers are typically best for those with a low risk of pregnancy complications.

 One of the best ways to determine the best birthing method for you and your baby is to objectively compare all of your options side by side.
 Some of the most important considerations include: